-For exemplary study plans for German specialists, majors and minors see p.
-13-16.
+Internal Link: Exemplary study plans for German specialists, majors and minors.

 COUNSELING

 We offer a structured, streamlined program and take special care to place students at appropriate levels and to guide them through the program.
 We encourage all degree students to inform themselves about the various opportunities the program offers and to schedule an appointment with the Undergraduate Coordinator for an individual counseling session at an early stage.
 Self-placement is not permitted.
 Students without prerequisites / without permission will be removed from classes after the first week of the semester.
 To avoid this, schedule an appointment for taking the PLACEMENT TEST and discuss your options with the Undergraduate Coordinator.